Are you planning that out-of-season trip and looking for the best things to do in the Outer Banks in winter? If so, read on!

 Different parade floats will pass through the streets of Manteo to spread the Christmas spirit in the surroundings, and one of them will become the year’s winner.

-However, the hero of the parade remains Santa Claus, who arrives on a fire truck, bringing joy and smiles to the parade attendees.
+The hero of the parade remains Santa Claus, who arrives on a fire truck, bringing joy and smiles to the parade attendees.

 8. Check Out the Lighthouses